 You can delay Parts B and D to save premiums since your employer coverage will already include benefits for drug coverage and outpatient expenses.

 This mistake could cost you a lot.
-You see, Medicare doesn’t cover 100% of your healthcare expenses.
+You see, Medicare doesn’t cover 100 percent of your healthcare expenses.
 You will pay some cost-sharing in the form of deductibles, copayments, and coinsurance as you use various medical services.

 Medigap plans cover some or all of these Part A and Part B out-of-pocket expenses with Original Medicare.
 If you enroll during your Medigap Open Enrollment Period, which begins the month you are age 65 (or beyond) and enrolled in Part B, you can buy any plan available in your area and can’t be turned down or charged more for a pre-existing condition.
 This ensures that everyone has an opportunity to get comprehensive health coverage when they are aging into Medicare.